 • Choose the room where you will do this, and close any doors and windows

 • Line the carrier with newspapers or an old towel, and put inside something that’s familiar to your kitten, like a toy or blanket

-• Pick your kitten up in a purposeful way, supporting her hind legs as you guide her into the carrier
+• Pick your kitten up in a purposeful way, supporting their hind legs as you guide them into the carrier

 • Keep a firm grip on your kitten until you’ve secured the door of the carrier

-• Talk soothingly to your kitten to help calm her down
+• Talk soothingly to your kitten to help calm them down